When COVID-19 was declared a pandemic in March of 2020, governments quickly imposed state lockdowns to contain the spread of the virus.

 6. Ensure the lights are out.

-Resist the urge to scroll on your phone at night by staying in a dark environment and reducing nighttime blue light exposure.
+Resist the urge to scroll on your phone at night by staying in a dark environment and reducing nighttime blue light exposure10.
 Turn off bright lights two hours before bedtime and block blue light on your devices when it's near bedtime.

 7. Use the aid of white noise.

-Customize your bedroom environment to your liking.
+Customize your bedroom environment11 to your liking.
 If you can't fall asleep when it's too silent, white noise and relaxing ambient sounds like raindrops or flowing rivers at low volumes may help.
 While you're at it, you can also look for the ideal furniture arrangement, temperature, and external light settings that can make you feel most comfortable.

 8. Don't work in bed.